Skip to main content Skip to footer

 Volkswagen Financial Services does not act as a manufacturer or producer of material goods and has no supply chains in this regard.

-Risk Analysis: A regular risk analysis serves to identify risks in the Volkswagen Group’s supply chain in advance.
-The analysis is made on the basis of the suppliers’ business models and takes account of internal and external data on human-rights and environmental risks.
+• Risk Analysis: A regular risk analysis serves to identify risks in the Volkswagen Group's supply chain in advance.
+The analysis is carried out on the basis of the suppliers' business models and takes account of internal and external data on human-rights and environmental risks.
 Based on the assessment of the risks, each supplier is allocated a low, medium or high sustainability risk.
 For suppliers with a low sustainability risk, a country risk score is additionally used.
 If the supplier has an increased country risk, it is upgraded to the medium risk category.
 The risk analysis is updated once a year and/or as required by Group Procurement Sustainability in consultation with relevant parent companies of the Volkswagen Group.

 Standard measures: the foundations of our ReSC System

-Code of Conduct for Business Partners6
+Code of Conduct for Business Partners

 The core element of our supplier management is the "Volkswagen requirements for sustainability in relations with business partners" — the Code of Conduct for Business Partners.
 It sets out our expectations of our business partners' conduct with respect to key human-rights, environmental, social and compliance standards.
 The requirements are based, among other things, on the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the relevant International Labour Organization (ILO) conventions.
 The Code of Conduct is, however, not just based on international standards, but also objectives, rules and policies of the Volkswagen Group.